mbrevda/backbone-tableview/README.md

 ```

+There are three sort 'states': 1. up, 2. down, 3. reset.
+The first two are obvious; reset resets the collection to its original order but sorting based on the the models `cid` attribute.
+TableView should handle the states without any intervention.

 ### Adding a custom sorter
 Custom sorters can be passed as shown above.
-A sorter takes two models and returns a boolean value if the first model sorts higher than the second.
+A sorter takes two models and returns a `true` if the first model sorts higher than the second.

 A sorter should have the following signature: